bjarnig/Ora/README.md

 # Ora

-A comprehensive SuperCollider library for generating, transforming, playing, and sequencing frequency arrays for spectral composition and sound design.
+A SuperCollider library for generating, transforming, playing, and sequencing frequency arrays.

 ## Overview

-Ora provides four interconnected classes for working with frequency sets in spectral music composition:
+Ora provides four interconnected classes for working with frequency sets in composition:

 - **Ora** - Transform frequency arrays using serial techniques and parametric operations
 - **OraGen** - Generate dissonant and inharmonic pitch sets